Continued from Kanha : A jungle safari in the forest of Mowgli- Part 1

 They further added that jeeps had lined up by the lake to enjoy the show.

 Oh boy!
 That was quite some news.
 We hurried towards the lake, but our luck betrayed us.
 The tigress and her cubs had left.
-The fact that our friends in the other gypsy had scored above us in terms of tiger sighting, made us go green with envy.
+The fact that our friends in the other gipsy had scored above us in terms of tiger sighting, made us go green with envy.

 “We must have a tiger sighting to catch up with the other group,” all of us in the jeep unanimously agreed.